EF vs EJ external dimensions

 Well I mean it was a bog stock Sirion with like 200000ks and wonky wheel alignment but it was enough to put me off my idea of EJ swapping my 4 door.
 Not a bad engine, it was smooth and very nice torque but it was flat and boring.
 It felt like my old ED/EF Frankenstein but with 2500 less rpm.
 The EF is an older, crappier design but wringing it’s little neck is damn good fun and I am a P plater so I’m still in the redline daily habits :grin:

 My first EJ-DE experience in the L200 was going from a 27fwhp ef-el that was lucky to chirp the tires (had a trxx box with viscous lsd) to a bog std ej-de from an L700 that would wheelspin both tires in 1st, 2nd and 3rd.
 The clutch lasted one day with the EJ-DE before it would no longer clamp (disc was fine).
 The only tuning for both was with closed loop O2 and adjusting fuel pressure.
 I spent a lot of time seeking to develop ef-el with cams, headers, ecu tweaks, serious head porting and so on.
 Each modification to the EF-EL required earlier ignition timing and gains diminished or dropped off or were below expectation.
 Yes the EF-EL would rev. I live at the top of a notoriously steep and long road “Henry Robert Dr”, the EF-EL were a disappointing experience.
-Retard the cams in the ED 7deg, if you slot the cam timing trigger you can play with that advancing too or be left.
+Retard the cam 7deg, if you slot the cam timing trigger you can play with that advancing too or be left.
 You’ll end up with a rev happy EJ that won’t fall over and it will be happy at 8000rpm for long periods.
 BTW, the ef-el gearboxes are not close ratio and have a super short first, they do though mostly have a low final drive.

 Alright, time for a bit more disclosure, I’ve been involved in tuning about 50 cars to various degrees from solo to over the phone advice, the majority on an ECU that I designed from scratch.